Ji (surname)

 Ji is the pinyin romanization of a number of distinct Chinese surnames that are written with different characters in Chinese.
 Depending on the character, it may be spelled Jī, Jí, Jǐ, or Jì when tone diacritics are used.
 In Wade–Giles they are romanized as Chi.
 Languages using the Latin alphabet do not distinguish among the different Chinese surnames, rendering them all as Ji or Chi.
-Chi (池) is also a Chinese surname; it is the surname of Wuhan author Chi Li.
+They may not be confused with the Chinese surname Chi (池); e.g. family name of Wuhan author Chi Li.